elastic/integrations/packages/cribl/docs/README.md

     2. Set **Index or Data Stream** to 'logs-cribl-default'.

     3. **API key** should be a Base64 encoded Elastic API key, which can be created in Kibana by following the instructions under API Keys.
-If you are using an API key with “Restrict privileges”, be sure to review the Indices privileges to provide at least "auto_configure" & "write" permissions for the logs-* index which you will be using for these Fleet integration data streams.
+If you are using an API key with “Restrict privileges”, be sure to review the Indices privileges to provide at least "auto_configure" & "write" permissions for the logs-* index, which you will be using for these Fleet integration data streams.